Last updated on November 1st, 2019 at 01:22 pm

-All other worries and concerns fell away, and our priority was just being with the people we love, knowing those we love are safe, and grieving together with the world over such a huge and tragic loss.
+All other worries and concerns fell away, and our priority was being with the people we love, knowing those we love are safe, and grieving together with the world over such a vast and tragic loss.

 Thankful For Every Message That Arrived